JOB OPPORTUNITY

 Applicants should have a working knowledge of agriculture and forestry in the Northeast.
 A bachelor’s degree in a natural resource or agriculture-related field is desired but may be replaced by life experience.
 Training in programs and systems will be provided, with the goal of the planner obtaining Certified Conservation Planner status within two years.
 (Training is provided at no cost to the applicant.)

 Applicants must be comfortable with technology, including but not limited to laptop computers, digital cameras, global positioning system units, computer-based mapping, and collaboration software.
-Applicants must also possess great communication skills in order to successfully interact with a wide variety of clients and make occasional presentations to the public.
+Applicants must also possess great communication skills to successfully interact with a wide variety of clients, and partners, and make occasional presentations to the public.

 Applicants must be able to travel in and out of state for farm visits and training.
 Must be able to navigate difficult terrain on farms and forestland on foot.
 Must be able to repeatedly lift weights of 50 pounds or more on occasion.
 Must possess a valid driver’s license and a reliable vehicle.